 A deaf man uses sign language on his phone to communicate with a care manager.

-Relay service provides telephone accessibility to people who are deaf, hard-of-hearing, or speech disabled.
-Relay North Carolina is available 24 hours a day, 365 days a year, with no restrictions on the number of calls placed or on their length.
-Relay North Carolina provides state-of-the-art technology, a full range of features and highly trained, professional Relay Operators to ensure that users are able to communicate easily and effectively – every time they place a relay call.
+Relay service provides telephone accessibility to people who are deaf, are hard of hearing, or have a speech disability.
+Relay NC is available 24 hours a day, every day, with no restrictions on the number of calls placed or on their length.
+Relay NC provides state-of-the-art technology, a full range of features, and highly trained, professional relay operators to ensure users can communicate easily and effectively.

 Need Help icon